Honeybeei/python-dev-note/basics/variables-and-data-types.md

 int(invalid_number) # ValueError raised -> will be stopped here
 ```

+More on type conversion in the [Type Conversion](./type-conversion.md) section.

 ## 🔗 Mutability and Immutability

 - **Mutable Data Types**: Lists, Dictionaries, Sets